qasimshk/AirlineManagementSystem/README.md

 - If the order state is complete it will generate a ticket number in response.
 - Copy the ticket number and paste it into the flight ticket API to view the ticket.

-NOTE: You won't find any unit tests projects in the solution as I am still working on it.
-Raise any issues in discussion

 ### NuGet Packages

 - [MassTransit](https://masstransit-project.com/getting-started/)